Why is My Dog Panting a Lot?

 Do the following to keep your dog cool:

-• Don’t let your dog be exposed to high temperatures and humidity, especially during the summer season.
+• Don’t let your dog be exposed to high temperatures and humidity, especially during summer.

-• In addition, your dog should always have access to fresh water, and during hot days, keep them in a cool, shaded area.
+• In addition, your pet should always have access to fresh water; during hot days, keep them in a cool, shaded area.

 • Never leave your dog in a car, even with the windows slightly open, as the temperature can quickly become a killer.